Sterling slips against euro, analysts see gains | Business

 Sterling slips against euro, analysts see gains

-Sterling slipped against a strengthening euro and gained against a weaker dollar on Tuesday ahead of U.S. Treasury Secretary nominee Janet Yellen's testimony before Congress.
+Sterling slipped against a strengthening euro and gained against a weaker dollar on Tuesday ahead of the confirmation hearing of Janet Yellen, U.S. President-elect Joe Biden's nominee for Treasury Secretary.

-Investors are preparing for Yellen, who served as head of the U.S. Federal Reserve from 2014-2018, to talk up the need for major fiscal stimulus and commit to a market-determined exchange rate when she testifies later in the day.
+Investors are preparing for Yellen, who served as head of the U.S. Federal Reserve from 2014-2018, to talk up the need for major fiscal stimulus and commit to a market-determined exchange rate when she testifies later on Tuesday.
 Analysts say greater fiscal stimulus and commitment to a market exchange rate would fit their views for further dollar weakness this year.

 Analysts are bullish on the pound's prospects against the euro, given Britain's lead in vaccinations versus Europe's relatively slower start.
 "We continue to think more pound strength is in the cards this year with the UK vaccinating a lot faster than the EU," said Mikael Milhøj, senior analyst at Danske Bank.